 What Are The Risks to Liposuction?

 The typical risks associated with liposuction are standard with every procedure, such as problems with anesthesia, bleeding, and infection; however, these risks are low.
 The removal of fat through small incisions with cannulas is an inexact science and occasionally there will be contour irregularities or mild asymmetry when comparing sides.
 This is more common in individuals who are very overweight, have poor skin quality or smoke.

 What Are The Differences Between The Various Liposuction Techniques?

 The basic liposuction technique involves inserting a cannula (slim, hollow tube) through one or more small incisions so that the tip penetrates the fat.
 The cannula is connected by flexible tubing to a suction pump that vacuums the fat into the tube as the surgeon moves the cannula back and forth.

 The tumescent technique includes pre-injecting a salt-water solution containing small amounts of adrenaline and local anesthesia into the fat.

 Ultrasound-assisted lipoplasty requires a two-step technique using energy from sound waves to liquefy fat before it is suctioned.

 Certain body areas respond better to one technique or another but there are certain additional risks with ultrasound-assisted lipoplasty.
-It is imperative that you choose a Plastic Surgeon certified in this technique and that board-certified anesthesiologists trained in fluid management are available during surgery.
+It is imperative that you choose a Plastic Surgeon certified in this technique and that an anesthesiologists trained in fluid management is available during surgery.
 Other differences include considerable drainage from your introduction incisions and more nerve irritation.